-A robust content marketing strategy can draw hordes of qualified traffic to your site, bringing in leads and sales.
+A robust inbound marketing strategy can draw hordes of qualified traffic to your site, bringing in leads and sales.
 While this can drastically cut down on (or eliminate) the budget you’ve traditionally spent on ads, it is not something that should be undertaken without a serious focus.
 Bringing on a content writer and building out a strategy will help set you up for success.

 Using these topics as a starting point, begin focusing on the questions your prospects are asking.
 If you cover The Big 5 for each of your products or service categories, you’re doing a good job covering your bases.

 Your sales reps can then use this content in the sales process.
 (Remember, listen to the questions your sales team is hearing!)
 When a customer has a question, a thorough, well-researched piece of content can help alleviate their concerns.

 At the same time, all of this content can begin driving organic traffic to your site.
 More content means more customers.
 More customers means more questions.
 More questions means more content.
 It's a cycle that keeps building momentum.